Clownacy/clownaudio/README.md

 ## About

-clownaudio is a sound engine, capable of playing and mixing sounds in a variety of formats.
+clownaudio is a stereo sound engine, capable of playing and mixing sounds in a variety of formats.

 Supported formats include...
 * Ogg Vorbis